peterhoward42/minikafka/docs/file_storage_rationale.md

 # Why use the file system for storage?

-- Becuase, provided you organise it to avoid seeking inside the message store files, you can take advantage of the operating system's file caching in memory.
+- Because, where you can organise it to avoid seeking inside the message store files, you can take advantage of the operating system's file caching in memory.
   Thus getting similar performance to that of an in-memory store.